 Level 1 Investments whose values are based on quoted prices (unadjusted) for identical assets in active markets that a government can access at the measurement date.
 Level 2 Investments with inputs - other than quoted prices included within Level 1 - that are observable for an asset, either directly or indirectly.
 Level 3 Investments classified as Level 3 have unobservable inputs and may require a degree of professional judgment.

-Short-Term Investment Fund - At year-end, the North Carolina Partnership's investments valued at \$100,079 were held in the STIF which is a Level 2 investment.
+Short-Term Investment Fund - At year-end, all of the North Carolina Partnership's investments valued at \$121,449 were held in the STIF which is a Level 2 investment.
 Ownership interest of the STIF is determined on a fair market valuation basis as of fiscal year end in accordance with the STIF operating procedures.
 Valuation of the underlying assets is performed by the custodian.

-NOTE 4 - RECEIVABLES
+Note 4 - Receivables

-Receivables at June 30, 2016, were as follows:
+Receivables at June 30, 2017, were as follows: